-With Hurricane Season lasting from June 1st through November 30th in Florida and “Tornado Alley” slowly shifting towards Western Kentucky, it is more important than ever to have the proper type and amount of insurance.
+With “Tornado Alley” slowly shifting towards Western Kentucky, it is more important than ever to have the proper type and amount of insurance.

 Mortgage Warehouse suggests that our buyers choose an insurance agent and provide us with a binder and invoice within 5-10 business days of an executed sales contract.
 Issuing a new policy can sometimes take a few days or weeks, depending on the underwriting process.
 Binders are often provided as temporary evidence of insurance coverage prior to the issuance of a formal insurance policy.